 How to Use It:

-- When using the I Feel Chart you do not need to present all of the feeling icons at once.
+When using the I Feel Chart you do not need to present all of the emotions icons at once.
 You may want to begin by presenting just Happy, Sad, Angry, and Surprised.
-Add more pictures of emotions as your student is able to recognize and understand more emotions.
+Add more emotions icons as your student is able to recognize and understand more emotions.

-- The How Big is My Emotion Chart helps teach the concept that each emotion has a range.
-Once a student feels comfortable identifying an emotion then you can talk about how big that emotion can be.
-For example, a person can feel a little sad if their favorite pencil breaks (1) or very sad if their best friend moves away (5).
+The How Big is My Emotion Chart helps teach the concept that each emotion has a range.
+Once a student feels comfortable identifying an emotion you can then talk about how big that emotion can be.
+For example, a person can feel a little sad if their favorite pencil breaks or very sad if their best friend moves away.

-- We have created a black and white version on the back of the How Big is My Emotion Chart so that you can copy it and use it as a worksheet with your students.
+We have created a black and white version on the back of the How Big is My Emotion Chart and the Emotion/Reaction chart so that you can copy it and use it as a worksheet with your students.
 Use it to explore various scenarios to work on identifying the different ranges of each emotion.

-- We have included four blank emotion face cards so that you can identify and talk about more nuanced emotions as needed.
+We have also included four blank emotion face icons so that you can identify and talk about more nuanced emotions as needed.
 Use a dry erase marker to draw on faces and label new emotions as needed.